Jump to section

 Learn compassionate management

 Compassionate management involves taking the time to consider and understand people’s stresses so you can be better equipped to take action.
+It also helps your team manage their stress when they know they know you both see and hear them.

 Compassionate leadership means showing genuine interest in team members’ success and well-being and a commitment to understanding, but not necessarily agreeing.
 As you practice this skill, you’ll find that you’ll be able to develop more loyalty and trust with team members.
 While raises and promotions are valuable, research has shown that it’s the positive relationships we develop at work that have a greater impact on retention.